scipy/scipy/doc/source/tutorial/stats/continuous_nakagami.rst

 For :math:`\nu` sufficiently greater than :math:`\frac{1}{2}`, the likelihood equation :math:`\frac{\partial l}{\partial \mu}(\nu, \mu, \sigma)=0` has a solution, and this solution provides the maximum likelihood estimate for :math:`\mu`.
 In either case, however, the condition :math:`\mu = \min_i{x_i}` provides a reasonable initial guess for numerical optimization.

-The likelihood equation for :math:`\sigma` can be solved explicitly, and it provides the maximum likelihood estimate of the scale
+Furthermore, the likelihood equation for :math:`\sigma` can be solved explicitly, and it provides the maximum likelihood estimate

 .. math::
    :nowrap: